bimaguava/123-log/content/code/2021-02-08-installation-setup-wikimedia-in-freebsd-12-dockerization.md

 +++
 categories = ["code"]
 date = 2021-02-07T17:04:00Z
-excerpt = "One click installation Mediawiki with jenkins" tags = ["wiki", "docker"] title = "One click installation Mediawiki with jenkins" type = "post"
+excerpt = "One click installation Mediawiki with jenkins for CI" tags = ["wiki", "docker"] title = "One click installation Mediawiki with jenkins for CI" type = "post"

 +++
 ### Preface

-> Main idea: One click installation Mediawiki with jenkins
+> Main idea: One click installation Mediawiki with jenkins for CI

 ### Requirements